ShubhranilCodes/Quiz-game/README.md

 # Quiz-game
-My first ever python project
+My first ever python project.
 Any feedback or tips are appreciated :)